beralb/recipe-app-api/README.md

 <h1 align="left">Python/Django API Project - Recipes</h1>
 </br>

-In this project I implemented an API with 19 endpoints fro storing recipes.
+In this project I implemented an API with 19 endpoints for storing recipes.
 This web application was developed with Python and Django (a very popular web framework in the Python community).
 I also had the opportunity to exercise the development using TDD.

 Skills worked: